Gladys Carrion: New York City Administration for Children's Services

-Subsequently, as a result of both childs' deaths, New York State directed ACS to hire an external Office of Children and Family Services (OCFS) approved monitor, to conduct a comprehensive evaluation of ACS’ Child Protective and Preventive services programs.
+Subsequently, as a result of both children's deaths, New York State directed ACS to hire an external Office of Children and Family Services (OCFS) approved monitor, to conduct a comprehensive evaluation of ACS’ Child Protective and Preventive services programs.
 In Dec 16, 2016, it was reported that Mayor de Blasio also ordered ACS case-workers Nitza Sutton, Francis Okeke, case-manager Lydia Rosado to be fired.
 ACS case-workers Alanna Davis, Renee Lawrence, managing attorney Susan Starker and assistant director Lee Gordon suffered demotions.

 Starker and Gordon later filed a petition against Gladys Carrión as Commissioner of ACS and the City of New York, requesting a declaration that their suspensions and demotions were arbitrary and capricious, to be made financially whole, and to order ACS to conduct a name-clearing hearing.
 Ultimately their petition was dismissed by Manhattan Supreme Court Judge Manuel J. Mendez.
 Judge Mendez wrote that: "ACS found that in 2014 Petitioners were made aware of allegations that Nitza Sutton, an ACS Child Protective Specialist assigned to the case of the young boy [Zymere Perkins], falsified documents.
 Petitioners, who were responsible for bringing disciplinary proceedings against employees suspected of incompetence or misconduct, subsequently initiated an internal audit of Sutton's case that eventually appeared to confirm Sutton's professional malpractice.
 The completed Sutton audit was sent to Petitioners in October of 2014 as it was then their responsibility to bring the findings to the attention of the Department of Investigation ("DOI") who could bring charges against Sutton for incompetence.
 Petitioners failed to alert the DOI and Sutton subsequently returned to her full duty, and resumed responsibility over the file of the young boy [Zymere Perkins]."
 In February 2017, Mayor de Blasio replaced Carrión as Commissioner of ACS with social services manager David A. Hansell, Esq.

 New York State Office for Children and Family Services

-Until her appointment by New York City Mayor Bill de Blasio, Carrión served as New York State Governor Andrew Cuomo's commissioner for the Office of Children and Family Services (OCFS).
+Until her appointment by New York City Mayor Bill de Blasio, Carrión served as New York State Governor Andrew Cuomo's commissioner for the New York State Office of Children and Family Services (OCFS).
 She was appointed by Governor Eliot Spitzer in January, 2007.

 OCFS provides oversight of child well-being in local counties.
 This includes child abuse prevention, a 24-hour child abuse hotline, child abuse investigations, and protective services; foster care and adoption; and child care.
 OCFS also manages New York's juvenile justice system and supervises county-based juvenile justice programs.
 In addition, OCFS supervises the Commission for the Blind and Visually Handicapped (CBVH) and New York State's response to the needs of Native Americans.
 OCFS has an annual budget of nearly four billion dollars.